-- It is urgent to have implementation of strategies to regulate the trade of rattlesnakes. - The researched 4 rattlesnake species, along with the other rattlesnake species mentioned in this draft report, are widely found in North American and global e-commerce.
-The e-commerce of rattlesnake species (live, dead, products and derivatives) and other trade is not regulated; therefore, rattlesnakes are exploited in too many ways.
-For this reason, CEWS would like to recommend to the US CITES Authorities, to consider bringing back the C. horridus proposal at the CITES CoP20. - All the rattlesnake species should be included in CITES Appx II. - It is crucial that the IUCN assess all the Crotalus and Sistrurus species. - Enforcement of the legal and illegal trade of rattlesnake species and other wild fauna, needs to be enforced by the authorities and taken seriously, especially with the current out of control global e-commerce of wildlife.
+- It is urgent to have implementation of strategies to regulate the trade of rattlesnakes. - These 4 rattlesnake species, along with the other ones mentioned in this draft report, are widely found in the e-commerce.
+Their e-commerce and regular trade is not regulated, therefore they are exploited in too many ways.
+For this reason, CEWS would like to recommend to the US CITES Authorities, to consider to bring back the C. horridus proposal at the CITES CoP20. - The rattlesnakes in general should be protected by CITES. - It is crucial that the IUCN assess the Crotalus and Sistrurus species.